joshnuss/transponder/README.md

 - Turns controllers into declarative code.
 - Works with all context functions that return a tagged tuple like `{:ok, ...}` or `{:error, ...}`
 - Supports rendering `Ecto.Changeset` errors.
-- Built-in responders for JSON and HTML with ability to add custom ones.
+- Built-in formatters for JSON and HTML with ability to add custom ones.

 **Disclaimer**: This is intended for simple apps or when starting to build an application.
 More complex apps may require more complexity in their controllers, and then a standard Phoenix controller with tests would work better.
 This is just a starting point.